5/13/2025

 Mike Grondahl

 Hey, Brian.
-A question about, you know, you said in the quarter that the subscriptions you signed averaged fourteen thousand dollars and prior to the quarter, they averaged nine thousand.
-Is there a typical you know, what is that fourteen thousand dollar customer look like versus a nine thousand dollar customer?
+A question about, you know, you said in the quarter the subscriptions you signed averaged $14,000, and prior to the quarter, they averaged $9,000.
+Is there a typical, you know, what does a $14,000 customer look like versus a $9,000 customer?
 Is there a common package they purchased?
 Is it a longer term?
-I just help us understand the difference, if you will.
+Just help us understand the difference, if you will.

 speaker

 Yeah, absolutely.
 And I think it's important to articulate.
 Thanks to talk to you, Mike.
 Thank you.
 I appreciate the question.
-Two one last year was nine thousand and change.
-And that number, if you guys go back in history and I can put an update to the slide deck on our investor presentation to kind of show the progression of this and recorders continue to increase.
-And we messaged two quarters ago, fourteen thousand VR average.
-And by the end of twenty twenty five and a lot of folks were questioning whether or not we could deliver that.
-And to your point, we've done it by targeted distribution to drive value.
-So the access PR subscription product platform, which is our leading subscription product, is made up of media database pitching analytics and news distribution.
-Early on, when we started selling that product before we rebranded, we were selling it to much more of a smaller business that was buying a budget product.
+Q1 last year was 9,000 and change.
+And that number, if you guys go back in history, and I can put an update to the slide deck on our investor presentation to kind of show the progression of this.
+Every quarter, it's continued to increase.
+And we messaged two quarters ago, 14,000 would be our average ARR by the end of 2025.
+And a lot of folks were questioning whether or not we could deliver that.
+And to your point, we've done it by targeted distribution that drives value.
+So the Access PR subscription product platform, which is our leading subscription product, is made up of media database, pitching analytics, and news distribution.
+Early on, when we started selling that product, before we rebranded, we were selling it to much more of a smaller business that was buying a budget product.
 And budget was budget distribution.
-So it didn't really go everywhere that you'd expect, like a national or a premium or North American properties.
-The the early not the early adopters, but now the adopters of buying this is picking today are buying into more of a North American premium or a U.S. premium product that rises the price and limits the number of releases they can do.
-So we're seeing that they are left.
-And so I think at the end and Steve, keep me honest here, at the end of Q3 last year, we were about eleven thousand things.
-We ended before about twelve thousand and change, meaning the deal signed in the quarter average that and in Q1 there are yet 14.
-And so to be fair to that number, we believe we can continue to drive our higher on product expansion adjacencies, things like we talked about social integration, things that we talked about with tonality checking and optimization.
-And then the third item that I briefly touched on, which is a very audit editorial kind of product that will be added to this in the back half of this year.
-However, we do also think about having a lower frequency different product that could drive significant volume of subscribers.
+So it didn't really go everywhere that you'd expect, like a national or a premium or an American press release.
+The early, not the early adopters, but now the adopters of buying this subscription today are buying into more of a North American premium or a U.S. premium product that rises the price and limits the number of releases they can do.
+So we're seeing that AR lift.
+And so I think at the end, and Steve, keep me honest here, at the end of Q3 last year, we were about 11,000 things.
+We ended Q4. about $12,000 and change, meaning the deal signed in the quarter averaged that.
+And in Q1, they're already at $14,000.
+And so to be fair to that number, we believe we can continue to drive ARR higher on product expansion adjacencies, things like we talked about social integration, things that we talked about with tonality checking and optimization.
+And then the third item that I briefly touched on, which is a very – auditorial kind of product that will be added to this in the back half of this year.
+However, we do also think about having a lower entry point subscription product that could drive significant volume of subscribers.
 And so we want to balance this.
-We're not going to come off of our 14,000 number this year guidance and go beyond.
-We may think about next year having a more entry level product like many other subscription based businesses do.
-You've got an entry point that you can get tens of thousands of customers to come in for a very small amount.
-So we're keeping our eye focused.
-But for today, we believe we're going to continue this progression and continue to add on which could further drive this 14,000 number.
+We're not going to come off of our 14,000 number this year guidance and go beyond, but we may think about next year having a more entry level product.
+Like many other subscription-based businesses do, you've got an entry point that you can get tens of thousands of customers to come in for a very small amount.
+So we're keeping our eye focused, but for today, we believe we're going to continue this progression and continue to add on, which could further drive this 14,000 member.

 speaker